oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 This packet is used by both clients and gateways to publish data for a certain topic.

-[Upon being processed, PUBLISH WITHOUT SESSION packets received by a Gateway MUST have their Quality of Service level set to 0 for onward transmission into the MQTT network.
-PUBLISH WITHOUT SESSION packets are a concept considered **only** valid on the Gateway side of the network.
+PUBLISH WITHOUT SESSION does not have a corresponding feature in MQTT.
+[If forwarded to an MQTT connection, PUBLISH WITHOUT SESSION packets MUST have their MQTT Quality of Service level set to 0.]{.mark} \[MQTT-SN-3.1.10-1\]
-\[MQTTSN-????\]]{.mark}

 > **Informative comment**
 >
-> If the Transport Layer supports broadcast, like UDP/IP, the PUBLISH WITHOUT SESSION packet is generally sent using the broadcast address as
+> If the Transport Layer supports multicast, like UDP/IP, the PUBLISH WITHOUT SESSION packet is generally sent to a Multicast Address.
-> destination.
 >
 > **Informative comment**
 >
-> PUBLISH WITHOUT SESSION packets received by a Gateway should not be associated with a MQTT-SN Client Session and can be optionally discarded by the
+> PUBLISH WITHOUT SESSION packets received by a Gateway are not associated with a MQTT-SN Client Session and can be optionally discarded by the
 > Gateway without being processed for onward delivery.

 #### 3.1.10.1 Length & Packet Type

 The first 2 or 4 bytes of the packet are encoded according to the variable length packet header format.
-Please refer to section 1.8.2 for a detailed description.
+Refer to [[section 2.1]{.underline}](#structure-of-an-mqtt-sn-control-packet) for a detailed description.

 #### 3.1.10.2 PUBLISH Flags